Gambia Socialist Revolutionary Party

-The Gambia Socialist Revolutionary Party (GSRP) was a communist party in the West African state of The Gambia, most noted for leading a failed insurrection in 1981 against the government of Dawda Jawara.
+The Gambia Socialist Revolutionary Party (GSRP) was a communist party in the Gambia, most notable for leading a failed insurrection against the government of Dawda Jawara in 1981.

 Origins and ban

-The GSRP was formed in early 1980 by Gibril L George and subsequently banned by the government in October of the same year.
-The name Gambia Underground Socialist Revolutionary Workers Party (GUSRWP) was adopted.
-At this time Kukoi Sanyang, a Gambian socialist, returned from abroad and became active in the party.
+The GSRP was formed in early 1980 by Gibril L. George and was subsequently banned by the government in October of the same year.
+The party adopted the name of the Gambia Underground Socialist Revolutionary Workers Party (GUSRWP).
+At this time, Kukoi Sanyang, a Gambian socialist, returned to the Gambia and became active in the party.

 1981 coup d'état

 On 30 July 1981 the party, along with disaffected members of the Gambia Field Force launched an unsuccessful coup against the government.
-The insurrection was quickly defeated following the military intervention of Senegal; Gibril George was killed, Kukoi Sanyang fled to Guinea-Bissau and the party effectively dissolved.
+The insurrection was quickly defeated following military intervention by Senegal; Gibril George was killed, Kukoi Sanyang fled to Guinea-Bissau and the party was effectively dissolved.